Follow Italianism

 Italian citizenship and its link to history

 Rufino Bracaglioli lived the rest of his days in Argentina, passing away in Villa Nugueta on March 26, 1983.
-Despite being distant, his Italian origins recently gained prominence again, when Javier Milei officially received the Italian citizenship from the hands of the prime minister Giorgia Meloni, reinforcing his bond with Italy.
+Despite being distant, his Italian origins recently gained prominence again, when Javier Milei He officially received Italian citizenship from the Prime Minister.
+Giorgia Meloni, reinforcing his bond with Italy.
 During a visit to the country, Milei even said that he felt “Italian in 75%” due to the stories of their grandparents.

 Advertise with us!